Aloha Airlines Flight 243: Accident

-One fatality occurred, 58-year-old flight attendant Clarabelle "C.B."
-Lansing, who was swept out of the airplane while standing near the fifth-row seats; her body was never found.
-Lansing was a veteran flight attendant of 37 years at the time of the incident.
-Eight other people suffered serious injuries.
-All of the passengers had been seated and wearing their seat belts during the depressurization.
+The only fatality was 58-year-old chief flight attendant Clarabelle "C.B."
+Lansing, a veteran of 37 years, who was swept out of the airplane while standing near the fifth-row seats; her body has never been found.
+Eight other people, including one flight attendant, suffered serious injuries; 57 passengers suffered minor injuries.
+All of the passengers had been seated and were wearing their seat belts during the depressurization.

-First Officer Tompkins was the pilot flying at the time of the incident; Captain Schornstheimer took over controls and performed an immediate emergency descent.
+First Officer Tompkins was the pilot flying at the time of the accident; Captain Schornstheimer took over controls and performed an immediate emergency descent.
 The crew declared an emergency and diverted to Kahului Airport for an emergency landing.
 During the approach to the airport, the left engine failed, and the flight crew was unsure if the nose gear was lowered correctly.
-Nevertheless, they were able to land normally on Runway 2, thirteen minutes after the incident.
+Nevertheless, they were able to land normally on Runway 2, thirteen minutes after the accident.
 Upon landing, the aircraft's emergency evacuation slides were deployed and passengers quickly evacuated from the aircraft.
-Sixty-five people were reported injured, eight of them with serious injuries.
+Sixty-five people were reported injured, eight of them seriously.
 At the time, Maui had no plan in place for an emergency of this type.
 The injured were taken to the hospital in tour vans belonging to Akamai Tours, driven by office personnel and mechanics, as the island only had two ambulances.
 Air traffic control radioed Akamai and requested as many of their 15-passenger vans as they could spare to go to the airport (which was 3 mi from their base) to transport the injured.
 Two of the Akamai drivers were former paramedics and established a triage on the runway.
-The aircraft was written off.

 Aftermath

-The aircraft was damaged beyond repair and was dismantled on site.
 Additional damage to the airplane included damaged and dented horizontal stabilizers, both of which had been struck by flying debris.
-Some of the metal debris had also struck the aircraft's vertical stabilizer, causing slight damage.
+Some of the metal debris had also struck the vertical stabilizer, causing slight damage.
 The leading edges of both wings and both engine cowlings had also sustained damage.
+The aircraft was damaged beyond repair, dismantled on site and written off.

-The piece of the fuselage blown off the aircraft was never found.
+The piece of the fuselage blown off the aircraft has never been found.
 Investigation by the U. S. National Transportation Safety Board (NTSB) concluded that the accident was caused by metal fatigue exacerbated by crevice corrosion.
 The aircraft was 19 years old and operated in a coastal environment, with exposure to salt and humidity.

 During an interview, passenger Gayle Yamamoto told investigators that she had noticed a crack in the fuselage upon boarding, but did not notify anyone.

+In 1995, a garden in Terminal 1 of Honolulu International Airport was named in honor of flight attendant Lansing.